Piombacciaio/Rimborsi-Scherma/README.md

 For privacy reasons some files are missing (e.g. `data/JSON/dt.json` and `data/template.pdf`)

+The keys for `data/template.pdf` are saved in `data/keys` so they shoud give an idea of what the document is like

+## Schemas

 The schema for `data/JSON/dt.json` is a list of dictionaries:

 ```jsonc